Clocking and controlling attosecond currents in a scanning tunnelling microscope: Methods

-Our theory modeling is based on the one-dimensional time-dependent Schrödinger equation (TDSE) in the single active electron approximation.
-Despite the strong degree of simplification, such an approach has yielded excellent agreement with nanotip experiments~\cite{Kruger2011,Dienstbier2023}, for instance.
-Tip and sample are modeled as potential wells and populated with a wavefunction at the Fermi level (see Supplementary Information for more details).
-We follow two approaches, a numerical integration of the TDSE (nTDSE) based on the Crank-Nicolson method (see Supplementary Information) and an analytical strong-field (SF) model.
-In the following, we briefly describe the SF model~\cite{Ma2024,Ma2025}.
+We employ three theory approaches in our work, (i) an analytical strong-field (SF) model based on the van Vleck propagator~\cite{Ma2025}; (ii) a numerical integration of the time-dependent Schrödinger equation (nTDSE); (iii) the many-body time-dependent density functional theory (TDDFT) for a 2D model geometry of the STM junction.
+The first two models are based on strong approximations because they consider only a single active electron and the system is reduced to only one dimension.
+Despite the high degree of simplification, these theory approaches have yielded excellent agreement with nanotip experiments~\cite{Kruger2011,Dienstbier2023}, for instance.
+In our case, tip and sample are modelled as potential wells and populated with a wavefunction at the Fermi level\DEL{(see Supplementary Information for more details)}.
+In the following, we briefly describe the SF model~\cite{Ma2024,Ma2025} and refer the reader to the Supplementary Information for details of the nTDSE and TDDFT.

 Based on the Dyson equation, we define the tunnelling amplitude $M_{E}$ from tip to sample as

 where $\Psi_\mathrm{Is}(z,t)$ and $\psi^{*}(z,t)$ are time-dependent wavefunctions in the junction and the sample, respectively.
 The notation $[...]\big\vert^{z=d}_{z=0}$ at the end of Eq.~\ref{S2.1} indicates the subtraction of the term inside the brackets evaluated at $z=0$ from the term evaluated at $z=d$.